butter-network/butter/docs/pres/pres.md

 - Focus on building a testing framework for peer-to-peer systems in Go
 - Reviewed scepticism of libp2p
 - Integrate a Butter with a browser - idea that as you use the internet you contribute resources to it
+- Possibility of collaborating on a paper with Adam - summative review + formalisation of PCG and Known Host Management techniques

 Note:
 Having been sceptical of libp2p, I have a much better appreciation for its design, I would like to contribute to it